Flicker (novel): Reception

-Ty Burr, later film critic for the Boston Globe, reviewing the novel in 1991 for Entertainment Weekly, praised Roszak's writing: "Still best known for 1968's The Making of a Counter Culture, a book that sought to explain '60s youth to an older generation of intellectuals, the writer proves to be a spellbinder when it comes to fiction."
+Ty Burr, later film critic for The Boston Globe, reviewing the novel in 1991 for Entertainment Weekly, praised Roszak's writing: "Still best known for 1968's The Making of a Counter Culture, a book that sought to explain '60s youth to an older generation of intellectuals, the writer proves to be a spellbinder when it comes to fiction."
+The novel was ranked number 33 in Sight and Sound's "100 Great Novels About Cinema."
+Emphasizing its focus on film and the origins of academic film studies, Publishers Weekly reviewed Flicker as "a quirky, sexy, sprawling novel that combines a magical mystery tour of the history of cinema, an acid satire on Hollywood and what passes for today's cultural avant-garde."

-Film adaptation
+Potential film adaptation

-Producers Robert Michael Geisler and John Roberdeau (Streamers, The Thin Red Line) optioned the rights in 1998 and commissioned a screenplay by Dan O'Bannon (Alien, Total Recall), but abandoned the project given disappointment in the script.
+Producers Robert Michael Geisler and John Roberdeau (Streamers, The Thin Red Line) optioned the rights in 1998 and commissioned a screenplay by Dan O'Bannon (Alien, Total Recall), but abandoned the project due to disappointment in the script.

-In early 2003, Darren Aronofsky, director of the low-budget success π, signed a three-year contract with Regency Enterprises.
+In early 2003, Darren Aronofsky, director of the low-budget success indy production π, signed a three-year contract with Regency Enterprises.
 One of the first projects mentioned was an adaptation of Flicker.
 Jim Uhls (best known for his adaptation of Fight Club) was hired to adapt it.
 In 2006, Aronofsky moved to Universal, and the Flicker project was still in gestation.

-The screenplay was reviewed by Mike White of Cashiers du Cinemart.
-He wrote, "Roszak's name is misspelled on the cover page.
-From there, things go downhill...Essentially, Uhls boils down Flicker to a talky tale of movies filled with subliminal signals to fight, fuck, or self-destruct."
+The screenplay was reviewed by Mike White of Cashiers du Cinemart, who said that "Roszak's name is misspelled on the cover page.
+From there, things go downhill...
+Essentially, Uhls boils down Flicker to a talky tale of movies filled with subliminal signals to fight, fuck, or self-destruct."

-Stage adaptation
+Unproduced stage adaptation

-In the BBC Radio 4 program Archive Hour, "Capering with Ken Campbell" reveals that Ken Campbell was working on a stage adaptation at the time of his death in 2008.
-Ken had previously produced the nine-hour stage adaptation of The Illuminatus!
-Trilogy for the National Theatre.
+"Capering with Ken Campbell", an episode of the BBC Radio 4 program Archive Hour, revealed that Ken Campbell was working on a stage adaptation at the time of his death in 2008.
+He had previously produced the nine-hour stage adaptation of the cult Illuminatus! novel trilogy by Robert Shea and Robert Anton Wilson for the Royal National Theatre.